Dear Members of the University Community,

 The Chairs of Clinical Psychology and Psychotherapy, and Clinical and Physiological Psychology/Psychotherapy are providing psychological support to help those affected come to terms with these straining situations.
 Please visit the chairs’ specific webpages [de] to find out more about the support on offer.

-Information on the novel coronavirus SARS CoV 2 [de]
+Information about the novel coronavirus SARS-CoV-2 [de]